 "I just want a teacher who corrects my postures if they are sloppy," she says.
 "Not someone who seems to have some advice for other aspects of my life."

-There is no single national certification program for yoga teachers, because standards for teacher training and certification are different for each style of yoga.
+There is no national certification program for yoga teachers.
+This is because standards for teacher training and certification are different for each style of yoga.
 The Yoga Alliance is large, well-known, non-profit yoga association that accredits many, if not the majority, of teacher training programs across the country.
-Before choosing a teacher, learn as much as you can about their training, including who they trained with, whether they have any specialized training (such as teaching yoga to children or people with disabilities), and if they continue to study and train.
+Before choosing a teacher, learn as much as you can about their training, such as who they trained with, whether they have any specialized training (such as teaching yoga to children or people with disabilities), and if they continue to study and train.

-The word yoga as we use it in the US, refers to a broad category of different kinds of mental, physical, and spiritual practices.
-If you have a desire to learn, you should take some time to get acquainted with the different schools and styles to appreciate what various teachers have to offer.
-This is, in fact, a most personal kind of exercise, and the benefits accrue slowly and subtly over time.
+The word yoga refers to a broad category of types of mental, physical, and spiritual practices.
+If you want to learn, you should take some time to get familiar with the different schools and styles.
+Yoga is a personal kind of exercise.
+The benefits develop slowly and subtly over time.